SOCIAL SIGNALPLAYBOOK

 it's going to commoditize a lot of the people that are not good and it's going to make the ones that are good exceptionally productive and successful.

-AI will reduce the value of average talent and significantly boost the effectiveness of skilled professionals.
+AI will diminish the value of average talent while significantly boosting the efficiency and success rates of highly skilled individuals.

 Original Context